Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 On November 26, 1981, Denise Beaudin, 23, attended a family Thanksgiving dinner with her 6-month-old daughter and her boyfriend, Bob Evans in Goffstown, New Hampshire.
 This would be the last time her family would ever see Denise again.
 Sadly, she was never reported missing because at the time her family believed that she had left town due to financial reasons.

-Rasmussen stayed in New Hampshire and kept possession of Beaudin’s baby daughter, who he called “little Lisa.”
+Rasmussen stayed in New Hampshire and kept possession of Beaudin’s baby daughter, who he called “little Lisa,” as you would if things were totally on the up-and-up after a woman disappears.

-In March 1984, Rasmussen was going by the name Curtis Mayo Kimball (MAYO?!) and he relocated to Los Alamitos, California.
+In March 1984, Rasmussen was going by the name Curtis Mayo Kimball.
+Choosing the name Mayo is peak white nonsense.
+He relocated to Los Alamitos, California.
 In May 1985, he was arrested for a DUI in Cypress, California and booked under the Kimball alias.

 By the beginning of 1986, Rasmussen had changed his name yet again, this time to Gordon Jenson.
-Something a little more boring.
-He is working at an RV park in Scotts Valley, California.
-After six months in the RV park, Rasmussen took off, but left behind “little Lisa” with some neighbours.
-Police start a search for Rasmussen, ultimately matching the fingerprints of Curtis Mayo Kimball to those of Gordon Jenson and a warrant is issued for his arrest.
+Lord help me.
+He was working at an RV park in Scotts Valley, California.
+After six months in the RV park, Rasmussen took off, leaving behind “little Lisa” with some neighbours.
+Police started a search for Rasmussen, ultimately matching the fingerprints of Curtis Mayo Kimball to those of Gordon Jenson and a warrant is issued for his arrest for child abandonment… for a child that wasn’t even his, who he just kept after probably definitely killing her mother.

 It took over two years before Rasmussen was caught, ultimately pulled over in San Luis Obispo, California in November 1988 for driving a stole vehicle out of Idaho.
-Rasmussen is charged with, among other things, possession of a stolen vehicle and child abandonment.
-He is sentenced to 3 years, but is paroled after one.
-He immediately absconds the very next day.
+Rasmussen was charged with, among other things, possession of a stolen vehicle and child abandonment.
+He was sentenced to 3 years, but ended up paroled after serving only one year.
+He immediately absconded, like duh, the very next day.

-Not much is known about Rasmussen’s life between then and June 2002 when his common-law wife, Eunsoon Jun, went missing.
+Not much else is known about Rasmussen’s life between then and June 2002 that I feel confident in reporting as facts, so we’ll just skip ahead to when his common-law wife, Eunsoon Jun, went missing.
 He was going by the name Lawrence “Larry” William Vanner, or even sometimes, Dr. Vanner.
-He fancy now.
+He’s a Larry now, but sometimes he likes to make it fancy.

 Jun was a Korean immigrant and bio-tech worker who had a master’s degree in chemistry from San Francisco State University.
 Jun hired Rasmussen has a “handyman” in 2000 and soon he was living with her as her boyfriend.
 The two had an unofficial wedding in the summer of 2001.
 It was a Star Trek theme.